What to Know About Strep Throat this Winter

 What are the symptoms of strep throat?

-Strep throat is very rare in babies and toddlers, but these groups can have runny nose and cough if they do get strep.
+Strep throat does not usually cause nasal congestion or cough in older children and teenagers.
+While strep throat is very rare in babies and toddlers, they can have runny nose and cough if they do get strep.

 It can take two to five days to start having symptoms after being exposed to strep.
 If strep throat is not treated with antibiotics, children can be contagious for up to a month.